“* * * * * (five stars)”

 In November 2019, Cachín Cachán Cachunga! and Strathclyde Feminist Research Network co-hosted Bani Amor’s workshop, Decolonizing Travel Culture, at Glasgow’s Transmission Gallery.

 In July 2018, CCC produced Disabled and Deaf LGBTQIA+ Pride at The Space, Glasgow.
-This free full-day event featured: LGBTQIA+ Vocabulary in British Sign Language with Bea Webster; a film programme curated by Sandra Alland including Shelley Barry, Stacey Park Milbern and Patty Berne, Tourmaline, and Matthew Hellett; a film panel with Claire Cunningham, Bea Webster, Bel Pye and DL Williams; an open mic of performances; warm food; and tunes from DJs Nena Etza and Kaiserin.
+This free full-day event featured: LGBTQIA+ Vocabulary in British Sign Language with Bea Webster; a film programme curated by San Alland including Shelley Barry, Stacey Park Milbern and Patty Berne, Tourmaline, and Matthew Hellett; a film panel with Claire Cunningham, Bea Webster, Bel Pye and DL Williams; an open mic of performances; warm food; and tunes from DJs Nena Etza and Kaiserin.
 Event information is available as a video in BSL, as text with pictures, and as an audio recording.
 Special thanks to Nila Gupta and Lisa Li.

 CCC!
 History